yabdelhadi/CarND-Traffic-Sign-Classifier-Project/README.md

 Here is an exploratory visualization of the data set.

+![alt text][image2]

+I randomly selected an image for every unique class ID and used this image to display an example of every class as shown below.

 ![alt text][image1]

-I randomly selected an image for every unique class ID and use this image to display an example of every class as shown below.

 The bar graph shows the training dataset distribution of each unique class.
 Each bar represents one class ID and how many samples are in the training dataset for each class ID.
 This graph is very helpful when training a network since it shows which class is underrepresented and could potentially need more data.